The first ionisation energy is the

 the least amount of energy

-to be removed as it is furthest from the nucleus and will be screened
+to be removed as it is furthest from the positively charged nucleus and will be shielded

 Electrons in the 3s sub-shell will